 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as how your family’s circumstances can change in the event a modification case is filed.
+These consultations are a great way for you to learn more about the world of Texas family law, as well as how your family’s circumstances can change in the event of a modification case being filed.

 Other Related Articles: